Admission to the Ophthalmic Medical Technology Program

 - Applicants can enter the program Fall term at the Cascade Campus (705 N. Killingsworth, Portland, OR)

 - The Ophthalmic Medical Technology program generally accepts 24 students each year based on the number of points applicants receive.

 - Applicants will need to successfully pass an oral assessment of communication skills which will be given during the Ophthalmic Medical Technology new student orientation.

-- Students will become part of a cohort (a group of students who take classes together), and will be required to take classwork during the terms listed in the catalog, or if changed, provided during the new student orientation into the program after acceptance in the spring 2014 program.
+- Students will become part of a cohort (a group of students who take classes together), and will be required to take classwork during the terms listed in the catalog or, if changed, provided during the new student orientation after acceptance.

 - All prerequisites must be completed by the end of spring term 2015.
 You may apply prior to completion of the class as long as you are enrolled during spring term 2014.

 - Applicants who receive the most points (see the OMT Advising Guide) will be invited to a mandatory OMT New Student Orientation.
 Applicants with the same points will be accepted in the order that their completed application was received for admission, so we highly recommend you apply early for the program.